Veda1809/pes_asic_class/README.md

    - iVerilog GTKwave Part-2
 + [Introduction to Yosys and Logic synthesis](#introduction-to-yosys-and-logic-synthesis)
    - Introduction to Yosys
-   - Introduction to Logic Synthesis Part-1
-   - Introduction to Logic Synthesis Part-2
+   - Introduction to Logic Synthesis
 + [Labs using Yosys and Sky130 PDKs](#labs-using-yosys-and-sky130-pdks)
-   - Yosys 1 good mux Part-1
-   - Yosys 1 good mux Part-2
-   - Yosys 1 good mux Part-3
+   - Yosys 1 good mux

 # Day-1
 ## Introduction to Basic Keywords